grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image58.jpeg" alt-text="A hand holding a screwdriver.":::

-6. With a 3IP Torx Plus Screwdriver, remove the 1 3IP screw and remove the USB-C daughterboard.
+6. With a 3IP Torx Plus Screwdriver, remove the one 3IP screw and remove the USB-C daughterboard.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image59.jpeg" alt-text="A hand holding an object to a device.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 **Procedure – Installation (USB-C)**